 Our testing showed only a slight difference in performance between FAT and NTFS file systems in a Sybase SQL Server environment.
-It is recommended that NTFS be used for both transaction log and database files for optimal performance and data recoverability.
+It is recommended that NTFS be used for both transaction log and database files for optimal performance, ease of disk management and data recoverability.